About

 California School of Professional Psychology / Alliant International University, San Francisco (APA Accredited)

-Masters of Arts in Clinical Psychology (MA)
+Master of Arts in Clinical Psychology (M.A.)

 California State University Northridge